nextstepitt/NS61001_Student_Files/NS61001_Setup.md

 > 3.17.0<br/>

 Install the driver (or drivers) appropriate for the web browsers you plan on using.
-Pick one or more, we recommend the chromedriver because we recommended Google Chrome previously in step 3:
+Pick one or more, we recommend the chromedriver because we recommended Chrome previously in step 3:

 > $ npm install -g chromedriver<br/>
 > $ npm install -g gekodriver<br/>